Let’s be honest. If you do not know that you are saved it is because you are not.

 If so, you were told wrong.
 Your doubts testify to the inadequacy of any of these “gospels” to bring the knowledge of salvation.
 Have you loved the Lord enough?
 Don’t the devils also believe Jesus is the Son of God (Jam 2:19)?
 How do you know Jesus accepted your invitation into your heart?
 Is salvation really by uttering a name?

-Though what you heard may have had an element of Biblical truth in them, you are still left wondering how you know you are saved even after knowing or believing these “gospels”.
+Though what you heard may have had an element of Biblical truth in it, you are still left wondering how you know you are saved even after knowing or believing these “gospels”.
 This is because they do not describe the gospel that saves.

 Proof of Salvation